Sensitivity Study of the Tau Lepton Electric Dipole Moment at the Super Tau-Charm Facility: Event Selection

 In the final state of the studied process, the detectable particles are $\pi^+$, $\pi^-$, and $\gamma$.
 The analysis algorithm filters events by reconstructing tracks in the main drift chamber (MDC), selecting those with exactly two charged tracks (corresponding to $\pi^+$ and $\pi^-$) and a total charge sum of zero.
 It is important to note that only tracks within a small distance from the electron-positron collision point are considered valid to eliminate cosmic rays and beam-related backgrounds.
+Further, the analysis algorithm uses Particle Identification (PID) based on ionization energy loss ($\mathrm{d}E/\mathrm{d}x$) and Time of Flight (TOF) to identify $\pi^+$ and $\pi^-$ particles.
+Events are then selected if they contain exactly one $\pi^+$ and one $\pi^-$. {This step can efficiently suppress background events where the final state contains $e$ or $\mu$.}